guliahaji/Customer-Segmentation-with-RFM-Analysis/README.md

 ## Project Overview

 Using historical transaction data, I performed data cleaning, calculated RFM scores, and applied K-means clustering to categorize customers into distinct segments.
 Each segment received personalized recommendations for engagement and retention.
+You can download the dataset from here: https://archive.ics.uci.edu/dataset/352/online+retail

 ## Key Steps: